honeycombio/intro-to-o11y-go/README.md

 ### Configure Tracing to Honeycomb

-Next, you'll configure the app to send traces to Honeycomb using an environment variable.
+Next, configure the app to send traces to Honeycomb using an environment variable.

 [Log in to honeycomb](ui.honeycomb.io) and [get a Honeycomb API Key](https://docs.honeycomb.io/getting-data-in/api-keys/#find-api-keys).